a25patel/data-structures/data_types/booleans_and_comparison_1.md

 1. First, figure out if we have enough slices for our attendees.
 Use a comparison operator to figure out if there are enough slices.
 Assign the result to the `enoughSlicesNow` variable.
 1. Next, figure out how many additional slices we'll need, if any.
 Assign the result to the `slicesNeeded` variable.
 We need to figure out how many attendees will not have a slice of cake if we don't bake some cakes soon!
 1. Figure out how many cakes can be baked, using the formula (bakers * cake time) * hours left.
-Assign the result to the cakesWeCanBake variable.
+Assign the result to the `cakesWeCanBake` variable.
 Hopefully we can bake enough to satisfy all of our attendees!
 1. Now, figure out if you'll have extra slices after baking cakes, using comparison operators.
-Assign the total number of slices to the `finalSliceCount` variable, then check if it is greater than the number of attendees and put the result in the `extraSlices` variable.
+Assign the total number of slices to the `finalSliceCount` variable.
+1. Then, check if `finalSliceCount` is greater than the number of attendees and put the result in the `extraSlices` variable.

 ### !end-question